projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-overview.rst

    managing physical resources at runtime.
 Examples include handling physical interrupts and low power state changes.

--  A layer siting on top of hardware management enables virtual CPUs (or vCPUs), leveraging Intel VT.
+-  A layer sitting on top of hardware management enables virtual CPUs (or vCPUs), leveraging Intel VT.
 A vCPU loop runs a vCPU in non-root mode and handles VM exit events triggered by the vCPU.
    This layer handles CPU and memory-related VM